Training (mostly) slow to race (kind of) fast

 The quick reduction in resting heart rate and increase in HRV put my mind at ease as I thought something positive (physiologically speaking) was happening rather fast.

-I wonder if these are common adaptations, and I will probably try to understand more about this using HRV4Training’s data.
 I believe part of these changes might be due to the less overall intensity / load I was putting on my body, which might have been constantly overworked before.
-Here is another bit of anecdotal evidence in this direction, similar findings from another HRV4Training user.

 Two other main adaptations that I believe should show up in most people were quite obvious.
-Training at low intensity allowed for much faster recovery, you go less hard not only on the cardiorespiratory system, but also on the muscles, less DOMS (delayed onset muscle soreness), etc. which in turn allowed me to increase significantly training load, something I’ve always struggled with (50% more running in 6 months, from 30–35 km / week to 70+ km / week, peaking last week with 92 km and a 37 km run at 5:04 min/km).
+Training at low intensity allowed for much faster recovery, you go less hard not only on the cardiorespiratory system but also on the muscles, less DOMS (delayed onset muscle soreness), etc. which in turn allowed me to increase significantly training load, something I’ve always struggled with (50% more running in 6 months, from 30–35 km / week to 70+ km / week, eventually settling at around 90 km / week in the following years).
 Below you can see chronic and acute training load over time (also available in HRV4Training):

 The second adaptation, that influenced both resting physiological data and heart rate during exercise, is improved aerobic capacity / cardiorespiratory fitness.
-It took some time to see these changes coming, but they are clear now as in the past month I PR’d all distances from 1 km to the half marathon, peaking with a 10 km in 40:22, something I almost had given up on.
+It took some time to see these changes coming, but they are clear now as in the past month I PR’d all distances from 1 km to the half marathon (eventually after about 1 year of polarized training I went from 1h42' to 1h24' in the half marathon, which is probably close to my limit at this point).

 How do we track changes in cardiorespiratory fitness?
 I’ve done quite some work on this topic during my PhD, the key is to contextualize sub-maximal heart rate.
 Intuitively, a person that can keep heart rate lower (with respect to her/his maximal) during a certain effort (e.g. running at a certain pace), can potentially perform better than a person that is already maxing out during the same effort (e.g. at the same running pace).
 In HRV4Training we use the speed over heart rate ratio as a variable representative of changes in cardiorespiratory fitness.
 We basically contextualize HR at different speeds so that you can track how your body adapts over time, without the need of performing a specific exercise or protocol.
 Here is how the data looks for my year:

-We can see above that I first plateau, then switch training to 80/20 and slowly build up to being able to sustain a higher speed a the same heart rate, which eventually resulted in my 10 km PR.
-This plot provides very similar information to the one shown above where we look at changes in pace for the same route when keeping heart rate at threshold (constant), with the advantage that here we can put together all trainings, as heart rate is contextualized by pace.
+We can see above that I first plateau, then switch training to 80/20 and slowly build up to being able to sustain a higher speed a the same heart rate, which eventually resulted in my improvements.
+This plot provides very similar information to the one shown above where we look at changes in pace for the same route when keeping heart rate at threshold (constant), with the advantage that here we can put together all workouts, as heart rate is contextualized by pace, similarly to what is covered in the blog post about aerobic efficiency.

 We have also brought this analysis to HRV4Training, so that you can track both adherence and progress similarly to what is shown above, within the app and web platform.